 About the workshop

-This workshop concentrates on the regulation of essential public services.
+This workshop concentrates on the regulation of public safety and consumer protection.
 The key objectives are to:

-• Provide an overview of the key aspects of effective government regulation, with an emphasis on lessons learnt, good practice and developing a better regulation agenda
+• Provide an overview of effective government regulation, with an emphasis on lessons learnt, good practice and developing a better regulation agenda